SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Step 3: Execute a Suggestions prompt

-Under **Suggestions** > **Explore**, click on any of the prebuilt, AI-suggested suggested prompts to start your investigation.
-These AI-curated natural language insights are customized for the specific data source chosen.
+Under **Suggestions** > **Explore**, click on any of the prebuilt, AI-suggested prompts to launch your investigation.
+These AI-curated natural language insights are customized for the specific data source you've chosen.

 In this example, we'll click `Count the number of log entries by the collector ID`.
 This translates the insight to a log query and renders results.